gamer4eg/WeakAuras_2.4.3-Artur91425/README.md

 On 26.03.2020 its best work repo of Wa.

+I am not the author of this backport.
+I just uploaded it to the github because the author is too lazy to create his own repository.
+But I have a connection with the author.

 Attempting to backport current weakauras to TBC for use on the LH server

 ## How To